 Dutch architects Joop and Jurriaan van Stigt from Dogon Onderwijs (Dogon Education) recently led a school construction project in the remote Dogon region of Mali.
 Although resources were very scarce, the designers built the shelters from a widely available material: earth blocks.
 The construction process provided a workshop environment where local villagers could learn about earth block building techniques, and the resulting buildings pay homage to local traditional design.

-The use of earth blocks enables the school to seamlessly integrate into the surrounding environment.
-The buildings were built with the help of local villagers in the tradition local Dogon architecture.
-The use of wood was rejected because native hardwood is scarce in the area and because termites would likely destroy the buildings.
+The use of wood was rejected because native hardwood is scarce in the area and because termites would eat it the building away.